sunnyone/differ/docs/improvements-2014.rst

    use Vaadin 7.x version.

-Well arranged way to choose two images for comparison .................................................................................................
+Rearranged way of choosing two images for comparison .................................................................................................

 ::